utkarshcmu/grafana.org/content/blog/2017-05-12-grafana-v4-3-beta1-released.md

 ![](/img/docs/v43/heatmap_histogram.png)

-## Histogram Aggregation Support for ElasticSearch
+## Histogram Aggregation Support for Elasticsearch

-ElasticSearch is the only supported data source that can return pre-bucketed data (data that is already grouped into ranges).
+Elasticsearch is the only supported data source that can return pre-bucketed data (data that is already grouped into ranges).
 With other data sources there is a risk of returning inaccurate data in a histogram due to using already aggregated data rather than raw data.
-This release adds support for ElasticSearch pre-bucketed data that can be visualized with the new Heatmap Panel.
+This release adds support for Elasticsearch pre-bucketed data that can be visualized with the new Heatmap Panel.

 ## Heatmap Panel